-If you are a government contracting prime, and you do not have list of mandatory far flowdown clauses, then your subcontractor can make you default with your Government customer.
+If you are a government contracting prime, and you do not have a list of mandatory FAR government flowdown clauses, then your subcontractor can potentially make you default with your Government customer.

-Mandatory flow down clauses are taken from the prime contract with the federal government and included in the subcontract.
+The list of FAR Government mandatory flow down clauses is taken from the prime contract with the federal government and included in the subcontract.
 This allows for consistency and liability for all parties performing on a federal project.

-- Government contract flow down clauses depend on the type of contract awarded.
+- Government contract flow down clauses depends on the type of contract awarded.

 FAR clauses state that government contracting agencies shall require the prime “shall insert the substance of this clause in all subcontracts.
 Therefore, if you are the main contractor, you should not just put a clause in your subcontract that states “all clauses that are in the prime contract flow down to the subcontractor.